As an Amazon Associate, I earn from qualifying purchases. There may be affiliate links within the post.

 - 2 Cups Frozen Okra

-In a large bowl mix in the stuffing mix, turkey gravy, chicken broth, and butter.
-Mix this well then add in the veggies and seasoning.
-If you are using turkey as well, then add this in at this point.
+- In a large bowl mix the stuffing mix, turkey gravy, chicken broth, and butter.

-Pour the mixture into a greased 9x13 baking dish and bake for 30 minutes.
+- Pour into a greased 9x13 baking dish.

 Enjoy your Thanksgiving.
 I enjoyed this challenge and look forward to taking some more!